labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 Access Rights Management
 ########################

-This interface is made for« Organism Administrators » and allows management of users access rights on organisms.
+This interface allows the administrators of a genome to manage the access rights.

-.. note:: **Only annotators defined as «Organism Administrators» are allowed to use this functionality.
-By default, «Organism Administrators» are users who submit a Delivery of Service asking for a Genome integration into MicroScope: when the organism is delivered by LABGeM team on the MicroScope platform, the Delivery of service submitter is set with an additional access right, that will allow him to manage access rights of other users on corresponding organisms**
+.. note:: Only annotators defined as « Genome Administrators » are allowed to use this functionality.
+   See below for an explanation of what an administrator is.

 How to read the interface?